 From 2014 through 2017, he attended the Charlotte Amalie High School (CAHS) and played junior and varsity basketball there.
-He relocated to Jacksonville, Florida after the USVI were hit with Hurricanes Irma and Maria in September 2017.
+He relocated to Jacksonville, Florida after the USVI was hit by Hurricanes Irma and Maria in September 2017.
 He played varsity basketball for Arlington Country Day School.
-In January 2018, he moved to Durham, North Carolina and attended the Mount Zion Christian Academy (MZCA) to complete the second half of his senior year.
+In January 2018, he moved to Durham, North Carolina, and attended the Mount Zion Christian Academy (MZCA) to complete the second half of his senior year.
 At the MZCA, he played on the Warriors Post Grad Basketball Team.
 Playing against other teams and junior colleges were difficult but a welcomed challenge of play.

 Caribbean Rose would like to highlight alumnus Tremoi Martin.
 He played on the 2013 V.I. jaguars Basketball Team which won the International Small Fry Consolation Championship.
 He currently attends the Charlotte Amalie High School where he is a point guard for their basketball team.
 He currently studies Marine Biology.

 Copyright 2023 Caribbean Rose, Inc..
 All Rights Reserved.

 6100 Red Hook Quarters, #2

 Telephone: 773-590-4150, 340-776-4840